-Crystal Reports is capable of inserting charts almost anywhere the user likes, and the choice of chart type is nearly as wide as in Microsoft Excel.
-The main difference is, the chart has to be inserted before choosing chart type, layout specifics, and formatting.
+Crystal Reports is capable of inserting charts almost anywhere the user likes.
+The choice of type is nearly as wide as in Microsoft Excel.
+The main difference is, the chart has to be inserted before choosing type, layout specifics, and formatting.
 Though this can be a little daunting at first, it’s not really too different from the way other programs employ them.

-Another is, when inserting charts, to make sure to select the field one wants to chart first.
+Another is, when inserting them, to make sure to select the field one wants to chart first.
 Crystal looks for this.
-The chart can actually go in any part of the report, but usually works best in a header or footer area, especially the report header.
-Putting a chart in the Details section of the report gets a chart for every record, and this is not frequently needed.
+It can actually go in any part of the report.
+But it’s usually best in a header or footer area, especially the report header.
+Putting a chart in the Details section of the report gets one for every record, and this is not frequently needed.

-There are a few items which could be considered necessities when building charts.
-Unchecking the Auto-Text checkbox in the Text tab of the Chart Expert, and possibly one or two others there, to allow adding more meaningful titles, will help.
-Making sure every element of the chart is labeled in some fashion is a good thing, as long as it isn’t cluttered with (seemingly) dozens of bits of text.
+There are a few items which are usually necessities when building charts.
+Uncheck the Auto-Text checkbox in the Text tab of the Chart Expert, and possibly one or two others there.
+This can allow adding more meaningful titles.
+Making sure every element of the chart has a label is a good thing, as long as it isn’t cluttered with (seemingly) dozens of bits of text.
 Formatting the charts’ axes properly (showing dollar-sign formatting for sales numbers, for example) may seem obvious, but sometimes it’s so obvious we miss it.

-One apparently lesser-known trick is to format one element, such as the labels one can put on columns or pie wedges.
-Left-click a single number-type label, then right-click it, and use the Format Data Labels command to specify the particulars, such as the labels’ locations or appearance.
+One apparently lesser-known trick is to format one element, such as the labels on columns or pie wedges.
+Left-click a single number-type label, then right-click it, and Format Data Labels to specify the labels’ locations or appearance.

 The overarching point is to do a little planning on this in advance.
 What should we chart?
 Why?
 (Very important question.)
-Where should the charts go?
-And by implication, what level of data are we showing charts for?
-The key thing is to make sure the chart serves the purpose of clarifying the data, not drawing attention away from it and/or confusing the reader.
+Where should it go?
+And by implication, what level of data are we showing?
+The key thing is to make sure it clarifies the data, not to draw attention away from it.